NaelaAssaf/WebTech/md/04-php-and-html.md

 Create a tool that validates passwords.

 * Password should be entered twice and be the same.
-* should be more than 8 characters
+* Password should be more than 8 characters
-* have at least one number and letter.
+* (extra) Password should have at least one number and letter.

+m4_page(php-and-html/validate-passwords,250px)
 ]])

 m4_dnl -----------------------------------------------------------------------